Maximilian Kolbe: Relics

 First-class relics of Kolbe exist, in the form of hairs from his head and beard, preserved without his knowledge by two friars at Niepokalanów who served as barbers in his friary between 1930 and 1941.
 Since his beatification in 1971, more than 1,000 such relics have been distributed around the world for public veneration.

 Second-class relics, such as his personal effects, clothing and liturgical vestments, are preserved in his monastery cell and in a chapel at Niepokalanów, where they may be venerated by visitors.

 Influence

 Kolbe influenced his own Order of Conventual Franciscan friars, as the Militia Immaculatae movement had continued.
-In recent years new religious and secular institutes have been founded, inspired from this spiritual way.
+In recent years, new religious and secular institutes have been founded, inspired by this spiritual way.
 Among these are the Missionaries of the Immaculate Mary – Fr.
 Kolbe, the Franciscan Friars of Mary Immaculate, and a parallel congregation of religious sisters and others.
-The Franciscan Friars of Mary Immaculate are taught basic Polish so they can sing the traditional hymns sung by Kolbe, in his native tongue.
+The Franciscan Friars of Mary Immaculate are taught basic Polish so they can sing the traditional hymns Kolbe sang in his native tongue.